 - Have students imagine that they are the leader for a day.

 - Kids need to think about the rules and guidelines they must follow, the different people in the community, etc.

 - Now they should write down the changes they would make and why those changes would help the community.
 They might even think of different programs they would enact and why.

 - They should also rate the changes they would make by level of importance.
 What is the biggest problem and top priority?

 - Have students present the changes they would make and why.

 Why the Strategy Works

-This strategy helps kids to think about their community, what might be wrong, and ways that they might be able to fix it.
-They will also see how an individual person can make changes for the better of a whole people.
+This strategy helps kids think about their community, what might be wrong, and ways they might be able to fix it.
+They will also see how a person can make changes for the betterment of the entire community.

-We are all responsible to make our lives and community better.
-Kids need to learn to build humility and responsibility for their neighbors.
-Use these strategies to show kids of all ages that it only takes one person to raise an army to make a change.
+We are all responsible for making our lives and community better.
+Kids need to learn humility and share responsibility with their neighbors.
+Use these strategies to show kids of all ages that it only takes one person to help inspire a group of people to make a change.